How do you stop clients from expecting free work without jeopardizing your relationship?

 So, you must engage them.
 A simple phone call or face-to-face meeting may help.
-You can even use online software such as FreshBooks that lets you collaborate with the client by making comments.
+You can even use online software such as FreshBooks to collaborate with the client by making comments.

 A Word of Caution: Don’t Nickel and Dime a Good Relationship

 While charging for work is important, it’s equally important to identify when offering a freebie may be better.
-For example, when starting a relationship, you may want to avoid setting a bad precedent with a client.
+For example, you may want to avoid setting a bad precedent with a client when starting a relationship.
 And so, you charge for all the work you do.

 As the relationship develops, you may decide to give the client a freebie.
 Again, if you do, let them know it’s a service you charge for to avoid the pattern of free work.